Nuitka/Nuitka-website/doc/user-documentation/index.rst

            .. grid-item-card:: Performance

                This chapter gives an overview, of what to expect in terms of performance from Nuitka.
-The current focus for performance measurements is Python 2.7.

                :doc:`/user-documentation/performance`